Group guide for:

 - I aim to be as transparent as possible about the operations of the group.
 You are always welcome to ask me about hiring plans, current projects, finances, etc. I will be upfront about these things at the beginning of each academic year with a “State of the Group” presentation.

-- I check my Chalmers email (firstname.lastname@example.org) daily and prefer it for most communications, including scheduling meetings and sharing important documents.
+- I check my Chalmers email firstname.lastname@example.org and AIBE email email@example.com daily and prefer the latter for most communications, including scheduling meetings and sharing important documents.
 Regarding work matters, I prioritize emails from group members.
-However, I am occasionally not great at responding, particularly when travelling or if the email is long – then I need to wait till I’m sitting at my desk to properly respond, and occasionally forget.
+However, I am occasionally not great at responding, particularly when travelling.
 If it ever seems I have missed your email, please write me again to remind me.
 For extremely urgent matters, please call me (phone number in my email signature).

 - If you need me to do something (e.g., provide a signature, give feedback on a manuscript), try to make this clear in the email through the use of bold text, along with the date by which you need me to complete the task.
 I will do the same for you: if there is something with a specific deadline, I will let you know in my message.

-- If you would like to schedule a meeting with me, my calendar availability can be easily found on Outlook.
-I recommend all group members use Outlook to create event invitations to make it easy for myself and others to add the event to our calendars (or quickly see any potential conflicts).
+- If you would like to schedule a meeting with me, my calendar availability can be easily found here.
+I recommend all group members use either Google Calendar or Outlook to create event invitations to make it easy for myself and others to add the event to our calendars (or quickly see any potential conflicts).

-- We also have a group calendar in Outlook where we can keep track of group events, like group meetings, seminars, and socials.
+- We also have a group calendar in Gmail where we can keep track of group events, like group meetings, seminars, and socials.

 - For more technical conversations or back-and-forth discussions on a manuscripr or research project, I recommend to use the AIBE Slack as it provides a semi-permanent record of scientific conversations.
 We often have similar problems in our research, and Slack makes it easy for other group members to participate in a discussion and see what others think (as well as contribute your own thoughts).